GiulioFischietti/auth-assignment/docs.md

 # 4.3 PostgreSQL Data Model and Design Choices

-note: check and include useful indexes!
+TODO: check and include useful indexes!

 PostgreSQL is used as the authoritative datastore for authentication data.